Search results for

 TextMe Up screenshot 2022

 TextMeUp isn’t a lot different from TextFree.
 The app gives you a phone number.
 You send text messages and receive them.
-The app has fewer ads per page, but there are ads in more places.
-It’s really just a matter of preference.
+The app has fewer ads per page, but ads are in more places.
+It’s just a matter of preference.
 This one also supports phone calls with a credit system.
 You do get a few to start with.
-There are various subscription plans; these subscriptions remove ads and include free phone calls.
+There are various subscription plans that remove ads and include free phone calls.
 This app only offers free SMS to the United States and Canada.
-The UI is Material Design, and that’s kind of nice as well.
+The UI is Material Design, and that’s nice as well.

 TextNow